maricsnel/WeeklySQLChallenge/Week 5.md

 JOIN CTE2 ON cte.month_number = cte2.month_number AND cte.calendar_year = cte2.calendar_year
 ORDER BY calendar_year, month_number, Platform;
 ```
+- CTE:
+  - This CTE groups sales data by "calendar_year", "month_number", and "Platform".
+  - It calculates the total sales for each combination and aliases it as "TotalSales".

+- CTE2:
+  - This CTE calculates the combined sales for each month and year combination.
+  - It sums up the "totalsales" from the previous CTE for each "calendar_year" and "month_number".

+- The main query:
+  - This query joins the two CTEs based on matching "month_number" and "calendar_year".
-This query calculates the percentage of sales for each platform (Retail and Shopify) for each month and year.
-It uses Common Table Expressions (CTEs) to first calculate total sales for each platform, then calculate combined sales for each month, and finally computes the percentage of sales for each platform based on the combined sales.
+  - It calculates the percentage of each platform's sales relative to combined sales for each month and year combination.
+  - The `ROUND(totalsales/combinedsales*100, 2)` calculates the percentage and rounds it to two decimal places.

 | calendar_year | month_number | platform | percentage |
 |---------------|--------------|----------|------------|
 | 2018          | 3            | Retail   | 97.92      |